blakecromar/git_commands/README.md

 ## Git Checkout

-Primarly used to switch between branches
+Primarly used to switch between branches.
+Normally, when you switch to a branch you start at the commit that is labled as HEAD.
+If you have a specific commit you can switch to a branch at that point.
+You can also modify and merge from a point that is a commit that isn't considered HEAD.

 ### Examples